 *Plus Mandatory Health Insurance fee once per academic year: Fall start - $420 Winter start - $280 Summer start - $140

-Humber’s Film and Television Production (FMTV) advanced diploma program has you working with cameras and production equipment from your first days in class.
-Classes taught by industry experts give you the training you need to succeed.
-You will produce film and video projects and develop the team-building skills needed to succeed by collaborating with classmates on multidisciplinary assignments.
+In Humber’s Film and Television Production (FMTV) advanced diploma program, you will work with cameras and production equipment from your first days in class.
+Classes taught by industry experts give you the training you need to succeed in the film industry.
+You will develop essential team-building and collaboration skills by working in specialized crew roles on commercials, documentaries and short films.

 At Humber FMTV, you will:

-The program trains students for success in the industry, with student films being selected for a number of external film festivals including Hot Docs and TIFF Student Film Showcase.Courses Program Standards
+The program trains students for success in the rapidly growing film and media industry, leading directly to jobs and professional advancement.
+The student films produced in the program are regularly selected for a number of leading film festivals including TIFF Top Ten, Hot Docs, Montreal World Film Festival and Air Canada EnRoute.Courses Program Standards

 The program features an unpaid work placement that runs from four to eight weeks.
 Instructors work with students to find a suitable placement, enabling them to hone their skill sets in a professional environment.
 Toronto and southern Ontario are home to numerous television and film production, post-production, lighting and sound companies.
 Humber has strong relationships with these firms, with many having worked with students before, giving you an advantage when applying for your placement.